Justin-Sawyer/recipes-and-deliveries/README.md

     	location = settings.MEDIAFILES_LOCATION
 	```

-5. Tell app/settings.py that for static file storage it use the above custom storage Classes and that the location it should save static files to is in a folder called static.
+5. Tell app/settings.py that for static file storage it should use the above custom storage Classes and that the location it should save static files to is in a folder called static.
 Inside the same `if USE_AWS in os.environ:` statement, add

 	```
 	STATICFILES_STORAGE = 'custom_storages.StaticStorage'